-Under this alternative, the BLM would attempt to gather a sufficient number of wild horses and burros, to allow for the application of fertility control (PZP, PZP-22, GonaCon, or other approved formulation) to all mares and jennies that are released.
-Over the 10 year period, all mares and jennies trapped and selected for release would be treated with fertility control treatments GonaCon and/or Porcine Zona Pellucida -22 (PZP-22), ZonaStat-H (native PZP), or most current approved formulations to prevent pregnancy in the following year(s).
+Under this alternative, the BLM would attempt to gather a sufficient number of wild horses to allow for the application of fertility control (PZP, PZP-22, GonaCon, or other approved formulation) to all mares that are released.
+Fertility control implementation would follow current program policy and guidelines.
+Over the 10 year period, all mares trapped and selected for release would be treated or boostered with fertility control treatments such as GonaCon and/or Porcine Zona Pellucida -22 (PZP-22), ZonaStat-H (native PZP), or most current approved formulations to prevent pregnancy in the following year(s).
+All animals treated with any type of fertility control would be freezemarked/microchipped and identified according to current policy.
 Some females would be treated once at the temporary holding facility and released back into the HMA while other females would be removed to the off-range corrals and treated, then given a booster prior to release back to the HMA.
+Annual retreatments are necessary to maintain fertility control efficacy.
 Decisions about fertility control treatments would be made based on availability of treatments, space at off-range corrals, and the presence of a foal.
-Fertility control treatments and re-treatments could be administered as part of gather and release operations, in off-range corrals, or by remote delivery.
+Fertility control treatments and retreatments could be administered as part of gather and release operations, in off-range corrals, or by remote delivery.